euniceyliu/AC215_MoodSync/README.md

 2. Attempts at preliminary RAG experimentation with semantic chunking, different temperatures, different prompts, and different chatting content retrieved from RAG search can be found at [this google sheets](https://docs.google.com/spreadsheets/d/1y8O647Cm27uGKXFjlYm7Tbsdz7yxjr2rYflDZmshVo4/edit?usp=sharing).

 **LLM Finetuning Experiments**
 1. Within the finetune-llm folder, the container built from running docker-shell.sh performs communication with different foundation LLM models as well as fine-tuning of the models with various epochs.
-The preliminary experiments by adjusting different models, different epochs, and different prompts for finetuning can be found on the same [google sheet](https://docs.google.com/spreadsheets/d/1y8O647Cm27uGKXFjlYm7Tbsdz7yxjr2rYflDZmshVo4/edit?usp=sharing).
+The preliminary experiments by adjusting different models, different epochs, and different prompts for finetuning can be found on the same [google sheets](https://docs.google.com/spreadsheets/d/1y8O647Cm27uGKXFjlYm7Tbsdz7yxjr2rYflDZmshVo4/edit?usp=sharing).

 **Application Mock-Up**

 ![a potential UI design](UI_demo.png)

 ## Data Pipeline Overview

-1. **`src/datapipeline/preprocess_rag.py`**
+1.**`src/dataset-creation/dataset-cretaion/cli.py`**
+   This script does the data gathering and uploads the collected data into the google bucket.

+2.**`src/finetune-llm/finetune-llm/cli.py`**
+   This script performs the communication with the foundation models, adjusting prompting, and fine-tuning of LLM models.

+3.**`src/datapipeline/preprocess_rag.py`**
    This script prepares the necessary data for setting up our vector database.
 It performs chunking, embedding, and loads the data into a vector database (ChromaDB).
 It also include a querying function to test if our database is created successfully or not.

-2. **`src/datapipeline/Pipfile`**
-   We used the following packages to help with preprocessing:
-   - `special cheese package`

-3. **`src/preprocessing/Dockerfile(s)`**
-   Our Dockerfiles follow standard conventions, with the exception of some specific modifications described in the Dockerfile/described below.

 ## Running Dockerfile

 To run Dockerfile - in the respective folders where the .sh scripts are located, run `sh docker-shell.sh`

 **Model containers: src/dataset-creation, src/finetune-llm, src/datapipeline**
 - These containers have scripts for data creation, model training, and rag pipeline and inference

 **Notebooks/Reports**
-The reports and notebooks folder contain code that is not part of container - the reports contain the project proposal, and the notebooks contain EDA and some preliminary preprocessing of data.
+- The reports and notebooks folder contain code that is not part of container - the reports contain the project proposal, and the notebooks contain EDA and some preliminary preprocessing of data.

 #### Project Milestone 2 Organization